-- 5.5.12 Comparing Figure 5.6 with Figure 5.5, it can be seen that none of the study's "key transport corridors" coincides with any of the locations on the road network falling within 200m of the North or South Pennine Moors SAC/SPA, although several of them are heading in the direction of trans-Pennine routes in the Rishworth and Moss Moor areas.
-This makes it very difficult to draw any conclusions regarding the potential impact of development-related traffic growth on the SAC/SPA. - 5.5.13 On the other hand, the Core Strategy refers to 2001 census data which suggests that 77% of the working age population in Bradford district both live and work within the district; the majority of those who do commute in/out of the district for work travel in the direction to/from Leeds.
-These figures indicate relatively high levels of internalisation, and a large number of trips being made on routes that do not pass nearby SAC/SPA habitats.
-But the figures are not sufficiently robust to be the bases for substantive conclusions.
+- 5.5.11 Comparing Figure 5.3 with Figure 5.2, it can be seen that none of the study's "key transport corridors" coincides with any of the locations on the road network falling within 200m of the North or South Pennine Moors SAC/SPA, although several of them are heading in the direction of trans-Pennine routes in the Rishworth and Moss Moor areas.
+This makes it difficult to draw any firm conclusions regarding the potential impact of development-related traffic growth on the SAC/SPA. - 5.5.12 Insufficient data currently exists to fully assess the likelihood of a significant atmospheric pollution effect on the North or South Pennine Moors SAC/SPA, resulting from traffic growth associated with new development proposed by the Core Strategy.
+It is recommended that more detailed testing and traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD.